Arthroscopy - Knee

 4. What are the prerequisites to undergo knee replacement?

-Ans: A person once advised surgery have to undergo tests to assess fitness for surgery in which tests are conducted to evaluate heart & kidney function along with sugar, thyroid, blood Haemoglobin, urine examination.
+Ans: A person once advised surgery has to undergo tests to assess fitness for surgery in which tests are conducted to evaluate heart & kidney function along with sugar, thyroid, blood hemoglobin, and urine examination.

 Also, the patient should have Blood pressure and sugar levels under normal levels if they are hypertensive or diabetic.
 There should not be any neurologic deficits.